Skip to main content

 OSCP$1,699 ($1,749 bundle)$1,700–$2,150+AdvancedPenetration testing gold standard; 24-hour hands-on practical exam

 For most career changers, the optimal sequence is: Network+ (optional if you already have networking knowledge), then Security+, then CySA+ or CEH depending on whether you want to pursue defensive (SOC) or offensive (penetration testing) work.
 The OSCP is a significant commitment and should be pursued only after you have solid foundational skills and some professional experience.
-For readers exploring other technical transitions, how to switch careers to software engineering and how to become a DevOps engineer show similar certification-first strategies in adjacent fields.
+For a similar certification-first strategy in an adjacent field, see how to become a DevOps engineer.

 Certifications open doors.
 Portfolios get you hired.
-Here are practical projects that demonstrate real skills to employers.
+Here are four projects you can build in a home lab that hiring managers consistently look for.

 Home Security Operations Center.
 Install Security Onion or Elastic SIEM on a virtual machine.
 Configure log collection from your home network, write detection rules for common attack patterns, and document your findings.
 This demonstrates SOC analyst skills that employers test for directly.